Skip to main content

 subscribe:merge(["f1","f2","f3"]);

-With subscribe:merge_tagged(<flows>) you get a "bus stream" - the values are put into vectors with the flow name and a timestamp.
-(The timestamp is rnow() format, seconds since last epoch.
-See Temporal functions)
+With subscribe:merge_tagged(flows) you get a "bus stream" - the elements are put into time stamped vectors with the flow name and the current time as number of microseconds since epoc.

 For example, start the following query and keep it running.